How living simply can save money? The Living Simple Minimalism lifestyle has many benefits and saving money is one of

 Pursuing What’s Most Important

 When we focus on pursuing what’s most important in our lives we avoid the distractions of consumerism that cost us money.
-Even people that command high salaries can mistakenly live a luxurious hand-to-mouth lifestyle.
+Even people who command high salaries can mistakenly live a luxurious hand-to-mouth lifestyle.

 Living Simple Minimalist is not defined by the possessions they own.
 Actually, it is the complete opposite.
 Living Simple Minimalist is constantly editing and removing the unnecessary from their lives to only be left with the most important and essential possessions.

 Living Simple Minimalist also knows there is no such thing as a great deal.
 There are only the greatest needs.
 When you pass a SALE sign they know there is no sale if they don’t need the item.
 Even if it is 80% off they will have 20% less in their pocket if they purchase the unnecessary item.
 How living simply can save money?

-The basic principles that a Living Simple Minimalist live by help them not spend foolishly.
-Living Simple Minimalist value experiences over stuff.
+The basic principles that a Living Simple Minimalist lives by helping them not spend foolishly.
+Living Simple Minimalist values experiences over stuff.
 Buying anything that does not fulfill a need or provide value to life is avoided.

 They ask questions like where will I put this new item?
 Do I already own an item that will fill the same need for this new item?
 If I already owned this item and lost it would I immediately replace it?
 Asking this type of question before spending saves money.

 Even if you hire a staff to manage the home it still works.
 Wondering what is going on when you are not there is, even more, work.
 All of the unused space will become a burden.

-I find it interesting that when many people are asked what they would do it they won the lottery they often state that they would buy something they would essentially be a job.
+I find it interesting that when many people are asked what they would do if they won the lottery they often state that they would buy something that would essentially be a job.
 Why do that?
 That will not add value to your life.

 Living Simple Minimalist knows that shopping with a black card will not ultimately make them happy.
 They know that creating memories with family and good friends is one of the top components that lead to happiness.